August 1-2, 2025

 Breakout Sessions Speakers:

-Darrel Falconburg, Academic Program Officer for the Russell Kirk Center, speaking on The Moral Imagination.
+Dr. Darrell Falconburg, Academic Program Officer for the Russell Kirk Center, speaking on “Cultivating the Moral Imagination Through the Humanities”

 Full Description Coming Soon!